- Diabetes home care management facts

 - Ketoacidosis is a serious but preventable complication from inadequate treatment of diabetes.
-This dangerous condition is identified by testing for urinary ketones.
+This dangerous condition is identified by testing for the urine for ketones.

-- Choices for blood glucose meters should be discussed with patients and their caregivers.
+- Choices for blood glucose meters should be discussed with your physician and any caregivers.
 The optimal meter accounts for characteristics of the patient which impact usability, such as visual impairment, tremors, and other factors.

 - Glucose sensors have improved dramatically in the last few years.
 These sensors provide strong options for patients to gain further insight into their glucose patterns in order to tailor more individual treatment regimens.

 - People with diabetes should visit their health care professional every three months to monitor their hemoglobin A1c levels and to discuss their treatment plan.